 You have two options for picking a trustee – an individual person or a trust company.
-There is not perfect trustee answer.
+There is not a perfect trustee answer.
 So without delay, a few big differences between a person and a trust company as trustee:

 - A person can steal trust assets.
 A trust company has huge checks and balances and insurance.

 - A person can play favorites with beneficiaries.
 A trust company legally can not.

 - A person will age and get sloppy with the trust rules.
 A trust company never ages.

 - Trust rules, such as taxes and legal stuff, change.
 A person’s focus is not on those changes.
 A trust company’s focus is on those changes.

 - Most people do not manage money well.
 Some trust companies do and some do not.
 After all, we do not manage the investment assets of the trust.
 The majority of corporate trustees do manage the investment assets of the trust.
 In the end, who do you want managing the trust assets – independent financial advisor or a trust company?
 We believe people want the flexibility and freedom of a picking who manages the investment assets of a trust such as a financial advisor.